MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/OracleDatabase.md

 ## Connect to an Oracle Autonomous Database

 >[!Note]
->Currently, you can connect to an Oracle Autonomous Database from Excel, Power BI Desktop, Power BI service, and Power Apps.
+>Currently, you can connect to an Oracle Autonomous Database from Excel, Power BI Desktop, Power BI service, and Power Apps using the procedures in this section.

 To connect to an Oracle Autonomous Database, you need the following accounts and apps: